-Types of property in Perth
+Types of accommodation in Perth

 Expats will find that there are plenty of housing options available in Perth.
 It ranges from furnished and unfurnished apartments (known as flats), to houses, studios and luxury apartments.
 The standard of accommodation varies significantly depending on the area.

-Finding property in Perth
+Finding accommodation in Perth

-Renting property in Perth
+Renting accommodation in Perth

-Rent for accommodation in Perth is payable monthly and is typically payable at the end of each month to the real estate agent or landlord.
 Utility bills are usually not included in the rental price and are the responsibility of the tenant to pay.

 ►To learn more about the ins and outs of renting a property down under, read Accommodation in Australia

 "There are lots of different types of accommodation and if you are happy to live quite far from the city, you can get a lot of house for your money."
 Read more about British expat Lara's experience in Perth.